spiral/docs/broadcast/configuration.md

 # Broadcast - Installation and Configuration
-The default Web and GRPC bundles include Broadcast extension pre-enabled on application server level.
+The default Web and GRPC bundles include Broadcast extension pre-enabled on the application server level.
 To enable extension in your application run:

 ```bash